 Liposuction can be performed at any time of the year.
 However, everyone gets some bruising and swelling after the procedure, which can restrict swimming, walking on the beach and other sporting activities in summer.
 After liposuction a compression garment needs to be worn for at least a few weeks (sometimes up to 6-8 weeks), and it is more comfortable to do this in the winter months.

 Most liposuction is performed under general anaesthetic in an accredited hospital, either as a day-surgery procedure or overnight stay, depending on what you are like with recovery from anaesthetic and how much liposuction is performed.
-However, very small areas of liposuction can be performed under local anaesthetic in the office

 Liposuction reduces the amount of fat under the skin using small (approximately 5mm) incisions and relies on your skin elasticity in taking up the resulting loose skin.
 Although red for the first few months these scars are rarely visible down the track.

-There are various non-surgical alternatives to lipo surgery, however these can only treat small areas at one time, and therefore require multiple sessions (often 6-8) to achieve the same result as one session of liposculpture.
+There are various non-surgical alternatives to liposuction surgery, however these can only treat small areas at one time, and therefore require multiple sessions (often 6-8) to achieve the same result as one session of liposculpture.

 During the first week after surgery you need to rest and take things quietly at home.
 When you go home there will be waterproof dressings covering the wounds, which normally stay on for one week, allowing you to shower normally.
 You should wear your compression garment the whole time, which needs to be worn for at least a few weeks (and for some people 6-8 weeks).
 Most people feel well enough to drive to the postoperative visit, which is usually 5-7 days later, and are back to work by this time*.

-For most people it is 3-4 weeks until they are ready to return to sport and full activities
+For most people it is 3-4 weeks until they are ready to return to sport and full activities*.

 *Note results may vary from person to person